-This course introduces you to the Linux ecosystem and the structure and expectations of the LPIC exam.
+- Learn about the Linux ecosystem and the structure and expectations of the LPIC exam

-This course explains how to understand Linux system architecture and hardware interfaces, and how to optimize your system.
+- Understand Linux system architecture and hardware interfaces, and how to optimize your system

-In this course, you'll learn how to manage the boot process, partitions, filesystems, software repositories, and kernel libraries.
+- Learn how to manage the boot process, partitions, filesystems, software repositories, and kernel libraries

-In this course, you'll learn how to work with terminals, text streams, file management, system processes, text searches, and text editors.
+- Learn how to work with terminals, text streams, file management, system processes, text searches, and text editors

-In this course, you'll learn how to mount, secure, and manage Linux Partitions and Filesystems.
+- Learn how to mount, secure, and manage Linux Partitions and Filesystems

 David taught high school for twenty years, worked as a Linux system administrator for five years, and has been writing since he could hold a crayon between his fingers.
 His childhood bedroom wall has since been repainted.